 - Minimum monthly repayment is $50; loan must be repaid in 10 years.

 Private loans come from third-party lenders and can be taken out by you or your family.

 Only consider private loans when all of your federal eligibility is exhausted.
 The terms and conditions and interest rates of private loans are often less favorable.
 Before certifying any private loan that you may take out, our loan counselors will connect with you directly to discuss the implications and terms of the loan.

 If you have questions about your eligibility or how to maximize the amount of money that can be applied to your student account, send us an email and we will be happy to help!

-Read our Guide to Private Loans if you have any questions.
+Read our Private Loan Guide if you have any questions.

 - The addition of unpaid interest to the principal balance of a loan. back to text ↑